 A class reflection is a reflection on in-class discussion.
 The days for class reflection will be chosen at random.
 In approximately 150 words, you are to identify, describe, and synthesize an important point or something you learned, as well as pose any questions you have.
 In class, you will get 15 minutes at the end of class to post your class reflection on Carmen.
-Occasionally, a different activity may replace a class reflection.
-Class reflections are due on Carmen at the end of class.
+Occasionally, a class activity may replace a class reflection.
+Class reflections are due on Carmen at the end of class while the deadline for a class activity is variable.